 “CUI brings national expertise and leadership as facilitator of the event, and the Windsor Law Centre for Cities is a natural local partner.”

 The series promises to strengthen the connective tissue within and across communities from coast to coast to coast, and seeks to invigorate conversations on the issues facing all cities, including affordable housing, climate action, talent attraction and retention, and active and public transportation.

 The week’s events will include three open to the public:

 - “Talking about my Hometown: the Windsor Diaspora Discusses the City they Love (But Left)” moderated by Dr. Georgie on Wednesday, June 16, 3:30 to 4:30 p.m.

 - “Is this the Mid-Size City’s Moment?
 A conversation with Windsor’s new CAO Jason Reynar about governance, disruption, and seizing potential” moderated by Windsor Law professor Anneke Smit on Thursday, June 17, 4:30 to 5:30 p.m.

 - “Future Windsor: Young People and their City” for Windsor youth moderated by CUI’s Lisa Cavicchia and UWindsor law student Princess Doe, Thursday, June 17, 6:30 to 8:30 p.m.

-“As both a research and teaching institution, we have important partnership roles to play in preparing to face these challenges as a community,” says Professor Smit.
+“As both a research and teaching institution, we have important partnership roles to play in preparing to face these challenges as a community,” she says.
 “It is exciting to see UWindsor researchers and leadership participating in many of these dialogues in the coming days.”